MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 > [!NOTE]
 > There are three NEO site templates that can be used alone or all together.
-Check with your tenant administrator to confirm which NEO sites were provisioned and are available for customizations.
+Check with your site collection administrator to confirm which NEO sites were provisioned and are available for customizations.

 1.	**Pre-Onboarding site:** A site for new hires, who have yet to officially join the company, to learn more about the company they have joined and to get ready for their official start date.
 External guest access can be used for pre-start hires who don't already have corporate credentials to give them access to the Pre-onboarding site only.